Nobody wants to get bitten by a dog.

 Hugging and a Dog’s Heart Rate

-A great study from the 1970s sums things up nicely: Erik Zimen, an expert on wolf behavior, turned his attention to dogs.
-In a neat project, Zimen scored the physical appearance of dogs (such as ear position, tail and lips) when the dogs were being hugged.
-He also measured the dogs’ respiratory and heart rates.
+In a neat study from the 1970s, Erik Zimen, a wolf behavior expert, scored the physical appearance of dogs (such as ear position, tail and lips) when the dogs were being hugged.
+He also measured their respiratory and heart rates.

 What happens when we’re fearful?
 Our heart rate shoots up.
-And when anxious?
+Anxious?
 We breathe more quickly in preparation to run away.

 So if dogs don’t like being hugged, those dropped ears and whites of the eyes should be backed up by a racing heart rate and fast respiration.